 Are You Prepared for the March 1 Tier II Reporting Deadline?

-It is important to take the time to carefully review your facility to determine the quantity of chemicals stored onsite and understand if these quantities require reporting via the annual Tier II report.
+Each year you need to carefully review your facility to determine the quantity of chemicals stored onsite and understand if these quantities require reporting via the annual Tier II report.
 Tier II reporting thresholds include:

-- All other hazardous substances - 10,000 pounds (4,540 kg) for any material that has a Safety Data Sheet (SDS).
+- All other hazardous substances:10,000 pounds (4,540 kg) for any material that has a Safety Data Sheet (SDS).